Edwin Encarnación: 2014–2016

 Prior to 2016 spring training, Encarnación set an Opening Day deadline to negotiate a contract extension with the Blue Jays.
-He suffered an oblique injury early in the spring, and as a result did not participate in any Major League games.
+He suffered an oblique injury early in the spring, and as a result did not participate in any major league spring training games.
 In addition, contract extension negotiations ended early, when both sides could not agree on the terms of the contract.
-On April 26, Encarnación hit his 200th home run as a member of the Blue Jays.
+On April 26, Encarnación hit his 200th home run with the Blue Jays.
 Encarnación hit his fourth walk-off home run as a Blue Jay on June 10, defeating the Baltimore Orioles 4–3 in the tenth inning.
 In doing so, he became the Blue Jays all-time leader in walk-off home runs as well as the eighth player in franchise history to reach 600 RBI.
 In the first inning of a game on July 1, Encarnación was ejected by home plate umpire Vic Carapazza for arguing balls and strikes.
 He made contact with Carapazza after being ejected, and on July 3, was given a one-game suspension.
 On August 12, Encarnación hit the 300th home run of his career, joining Joe Carter, Carlos Delgado, and teammate José Bautista as the only players to hit their 300th home run with the Blue Jays franchise.
 Encarnación recorded his 100th RBI of the season in a 12–6 win over the New York Yankees on August 16, becoming the first player to reach the milestone in 2016.
 On September 16, he hit his 40th home run of the season, and joined José Bautista and Carlos Delgado as the only Blue Jays with multiple 40-homer seasons.

 In the eleventh inning of the 2016 Wild Card game, Encarnación hit a walk-off, three-run home run to give the Blue Jays a 5–2 victory over the Baltimore Orioles and send them to the American League Division Series to face the Texas Rangers.
 The Blue Jays eventually lost the ALCS to the Cleveland Indians in five games.
 On November 7, the Blue Jays extended a $17.2 million qualifying offer to Encarnación, which he declined on November 14.